Math for AI and Beyond

 Information Theory There are so many immediately, practically useful ideas here for a computer scientist.
 The fundamental concern is how to represent ideas as numbers.
 It walks you through from Morse code to JPEG compression and beyond.

-Topology Software is concerned primarily with discrete values.
+Graph Theory Software is concerned primarily with discrete values.
 Almost everything we touch can be expressed as tree.
-Topology gets you thinking more deeply along these lines and guides you through some of the most common forms.
+Graph Theory gets you thinking more deeply along these lines and guides you through some of the most common forms.
+This helped me with graph algorithms in particular.

 Linear Algebra At first this feels like just another high school/college math class.
 Over the course of a couple years post completion, I started to see it everywhere in my work.
 For me, the valuable takeaway was hardly, if at all about the mechanics of Linear Algebra and more about the abstractions.

-Fundamentally, there is an optimal representation of a given problem space.
+Fundamentally, in software we're essentially concerned with a) representation and b) transformation.
+Most of what we do outside of these activities is just moving data around.
+There exists an optimal representation of a given problem space.
 Achieving it involves eliminating redundancy.
 Using it vastly reduces the complexity of any function within its domain.
-This teaches really useful abstractions for general problem solving and maybe even how to think like a computer.

 Numerical Analysis / Computational Linear Algebra

 Mostly informative for the frameworks.
 Discrete vs Continuous.
 Analytical vs Numerical Approximation.
+Variable Space & Subject Space (variables & observations).
 Concerns therein like limits of representation on a computer and rounding.
 Helps add perspective on the types of problems we're concerned with as software engineers.
 Informative regarding various tools for solving different classifications of problems.
+These naturally progress into Data Science and Machine Learning topics.

 Signal Processing